stefan-it/flair-experiments/README.md

 framework from [Zalando Research](https://research.zalando.com/).

 This repository will include models for various NLP benchmarks, such as GermEval 2018.
 It will be updated frequently.
-So please star or follow this repository ;)
+So please star or watch this repository 😅

 # GermEval 2018